milesroxas/Flint/docs/adrs/adr-019-auto-highlight-on-accordion-open.md

 ## Decision

-- In page view, when a violation accordion item is opened, automatically trigger highlight of the corresponding element using `selectElementById(violation.metadata.elementId)`.
+- In page view, when a violation accordion item is opened, automatically trigger highlight of the corresponding element using `selectElementById(violation.elementId)`.
 - Keep the existing manual "Highlight element" button for explicit user control.
 - Scope the behavior to page mode only by reusing the existing `showHighlight` flag passed from `PageLintSection` → `ViolationsList`.

 ## Consequences

 - Reduces clicks during page audits while preserving explicit controls.
-- No API contract changes: relies on existing `metadata.elementId` and selection helper.
+- No API contract changes: relies on existing `elementId` and selection helper.
 - Fallback remains intact when Designer APIs are unavailable.

 ## Affected Files